sostheim/nc-pod/README.md

 ## Helm Chart
 This project might also end up being packaged as a Helm Chart eventually.
-However, it's pretty dead simple as is, and might not need ever need to be a chart either... we'll see.
+However, it's pretty dead simple as is, and might not need to ever become a chart... we'll see.

 ## Configuration